What is Experimental Design?

 A standard guideline for an experimental design is to “Block what you can, randomize what you cannot.”
 Use blocking for a few primary nuisance factors.
 Then use random assignment to distribute the unblocked nuisance factors equally between the experimental conditions.

 In some experimental designs, randomly assigning subjects to the experimental conditions is impossible or unethical.
 The researchers simply can’t assign participants to the experimental groups.
 However, they can observe them in their natural groupings, measure the essential variables, and look for correlations.
 These observational studies are also known as quasi-experimental designs.
+Retrospective studies must be observational in nature.

 Imagine you’re studying the effects of depression on an activity.
 Clearly, you can’t randomly assign participants to the depression and control groups.
 But you can observe participants with and without depression and see how their task performance differs.